Caroline Hutchings marks daughter's birthday with cute video of makeup session

 Popular actress and reality star Caroline Hutchings has taken to social media with a video of her daughter Queen Elizabeth on her birthday.

-The actress who clearly adores her daughter sat through the adorable, slightly painful yet hilarious make over session from her daughter.
+The actress, who clearly adores her daughter, sat through the adorable, slightly painful yet hilarious make over session with her daughter.

 The cute Elizabeth introduced herself before she started applying products on her mum's face.